Motion to Quash Service of Summons in California

 Effective January 1, 2016 Under California Section 430.41, before filing a demurrer, the demurring party must engage in a “meet and confer” process with the pleader to determine if an agreement can be reached that would resolve objections to the pleading.
 In simple terms, section 430.41, requires the parties to “meet and confer” prior to demurring to a complaint.
 Thus, if you disagree with any of the actions in the pleading, you must reach out to the other side whether via telephone or letter discussing the portions of the complaint that may be subject to demurrer.
 You would also have to file proper documentation with the court, known as “declaration” that you attempted to meet and confer with the opposing side under section 430.41.
 If you are unsure with the requirements, please feel free to give our litigation attorneys a call at (310) 943-1171 for more information.

 Disclaimer: This content is intended for educational purposes only.
-For official advice please get in touch with our lawyers in Glendale, Los Angeles County, California, in person or over the phone.
+For official advice please get in touch with our lawyers in Glendale, Los Angeles County, CA, in person or over the phone.
 KAASS LAW is authorized to practice law in California.
 The above content is intended for California residents only.
 This content provides only general information which may or may not reflect current legal developments.
 KAASS LAW expressly disclaims all liability in respect to actions taken or not taken based on any of the contents of this website.
 The above content DOES NOT create an attorney-client relationship.
 KAASS LAW does not represent you unless you have expressly retained KAASS LAW in person at the KAASS LAW office.

 Do You Need One on One Professional Advice from an Attorney About Motion to Quash Service of Summons in California?